liquity/dev/docs/sdk/lib-base.transactableliquity.transfercollateralgaintotrove.md

 The collateral gain is transfered to the Trove as additional collateral.

-As a side-effect, the transaction will also pay out the Stability Deposit's [LQTY reward](./lib-base.stabilitydeposit.lqtyreward.md)<!-- -->.
+As a side-effect, the transaction will also pay out the Stability Deposit's [STBL reward](./lib-base.stabilitydeposit.stblreward.md)<!-- -->.